 Relax By The Beach

 Summer in Korea may be over before October, but it’s still warm during the day with clear blue skies (unlike summer which is often wet).
-There are numerous beaches to relax on in popular destinations like Jeju Island, Busan, and the south coast (Geoje, Tongyeong).
+Korea has many great beaches to relax on in popular destinations like Jeju Island, Busan, and the south coast (Geoje, Tongyeong).
 These will be slightly warmer than the northern parts of Korea.
-If you’re hiking Seoraksan National Park, Sokcho Beach is nearby and a good place to recover.
+If you’re hiking Seoraksan, Sokcho Beach is nearby and a good place to recover.

 Rent a Bike And Ride